OasisPeng/CS304-SE/report1-22.md

 ![response2](snapshots/response2.png)
 4. Yes, we feed the user stories that ChatGPT generated before back to itself, and ask it to extract some issues and tasks from the user stories.
 It did a good job and gave us many useful advice about how to decompose the task.
 ![response3](snapshots/response3.png)
+## Summary
+The effectiveness of AI usage is closely related to the quality of the prompt.
+The higher the quality of the prompt you provide, with more comprehensive information, the better the answers it can give.
+Overall, GPT has strong text summarization capabilities when given precise information.